 Most companies still find it very difficult to put any of this information to good use.
 The sheer size and breadth of the records make them incomprehensible for anyone without the training and experience to mine insights from large datasets.
 This is where predictive analytics and machine learning come in.
 Machines are very good at mining insights from large datasets automatically.
 Machines can remember the names of millions of customers with no effort and greet them accordingly, just as the shopkeeper from yesteryear would have done.
 In other words, using machines, humans can now bring back the personalized marketing interactions from yesteryear, even if their company has millions of customers.

 Figure 1 illustrates how the marketing revolution has come full circle.
 In the 1800s shopkeepers had personal relationships with each and every customer.
 In the 1900s, during the industrial revolution, these personal relationships fell victim to mass marketing and a desire to scale businesses.
 Now, thanks to the technological revolution, marketers can bring back the personal relationships from yesteryear, while still operating companies at a large scale.

 Predictive marketing is the perfect marriage between machine learning and human intelligence.
 The point of predictive marketing is not to replace marketers with machines but rather to empower and augment human intelligence with machine learning.

-Now that you’ve seen the opportunity predictive marketing can offer your organization, look out for our next installment in this series, where we’ll look at how to create valuable long-term customer relationships through personalized experiences.
-You can also learn more by downloading our e-book: Artificial Intelligence and Customer Analytics: A Guide for Marketers.
+Now that you’ve seen the opportunity predictive marketing can offer your organization, keep an eye out for our next installment in this series, where we’ll look at how to create valuable long-term customer relationships through personalized experiences.
+You can also learn more by downloading our e-book, Artificial Intelligence and Customer Analytics: A Guide for Marketers.